Pavit/qna/README.txt

 2. Signup modal from login dropdown doesn't work.

+3. Heading in "Previous Question" box is currently invisible.

 ----------------6/22/2013-------------------------------------------------------

 In the midst of my coke bender I forgot to update the changelog.
 So here's are the recent changes